iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.2.2/report.md

 > Is it just a mockup?<br> :date: __2021-02-26 05:43:29__

 > Worse than a fax machine.
 I've been using this app diligently since release, only to find out it hasn't been functioning for Android or iPhone for months.
 A complete wasted effort on part of developers and the government sponsors.
 These apps have proven critical in New Zealand and other countries in the fight against covid, so it's a shame that Japan didn't take it more seriously.<br> :date: __2021-02-23 00:27:33__

-> 報道にある通り<br> :date: __2021-02-22 04:16:01__

-> I had this app deleted after it finding out it wasn't working properly since Sept last year, meaning you wouldn't get notifications even if you came into contact with someone.
-Even now, you won't get notifications unless you open the app daily.
-This is an unbelievable waste of taxpayers money and I really hope someone is held accountable for this massive failure.<br> :date: __2021-02-19 08:36:15__